-Hawaii health department to shut down restaurants and bars flouting coronavirus precautions
+Hawaii Health Department to shut down restaurants and bars flouting coronavirus precautions

-“There are now severe consequences for food establishments that do not take physical distancing and other guidance seriously,” the DOH said in a news release today.
+“There are now severe consequences for food establishments that do not take physical distancing and other guidance seriously,” the DOH said Thursday in a news release.

 The Health Department said new guidelines were issued to restaurants, markets and food manufacturers in late May to minimize the risk of COVID-19 exposure for employees and customers.